Backendless/ui-builder-library/components/bl-tour-guide/README.md

   <img src="./thumbnail.png" alt="main thumbnail" width="780"/>
 </p>

+## Demo
+View an example of how to install this component and how it works in your UI [here](https://app.arcade.software/share/4HjXokeB6EMdVtFcrYOY).

 ## Properties

 | Property                | Type       | Default value                                                                                                       | Logic               | Data Binding | UI Setting | Description                                                                                                                                               |